Azure-Samples/ama-update-sample/README.md

 - Docker
 - Appliance Resource Provider Object Id (it can be retrieve searching for "Appliance Resource Provider in the Azure Portal, in the Active Directory section)

+> If you are using WSL on Windows, make sure the _zip_ command is available.
+You can install it by issuing this command-line _sudo apt install zip_.

 ## Repository Structure

 ```bash